csiew/BiscuitWM/README.md

 **WARNING:** This project is still in alpha.
 It is not recommended to run BiscuitWM on a production machine without using Xephyr to run an embedded X session!

 ## Install guide
-Before running BiscuitWM, you must have the `python-xlib` library installed.
+Before running BiscuitWM, you must have the `python3-xlib` library installed.
 To do so, use the `pip` Python package manager to install it:
 ```bash
 python -m pip install python-xlib
 ```